R&D Velocity Audit

 What buyers actually ask.

-How do peer benchmarks change the read?
+How do peer benchmarks work on the company read?

 How long does the engagement take?